 What If I Feel Nervous or Awkward About Starting Krav Maga?

-Feeling nervous about starting Krav Maga is completely normal — and very common.
-At Krav Maga Auckland, most people who walk through the door for the first time feel exactly the same way.
+Feeling nervous about starting Krav Maga is completely normal — and one of the most common things people mention before their first session at Krav Maga Auckland, a certified Krav Maga Global club on Auckland's North Shore.
 The training is structured to meet you where you are, the group is welcoming from session one, and the nervousness almost always disappears within the first few minutes of moving.
-The best thing about that first session?
-Most people leave wishing they'd started sooner.
+Most people leave their first session wishing they'd started sooner.

 Nervousness before starting something new is honest.
 It means you're taking it seriously.
 But it can also be the thing that keeps people from starting at all — and that's the part worth looking at directly.